Bcremona/Bcremona/README.md

 - 👋 Hi, I’m @Bcremona
 - 👀 I’m interested in Web development.
+- ✨ Favourite framework at the moment: Astro.
 - 🌱 I’m currently learning React Native...
-- 📫 How to reach me bautistacremona@gmail.com
+- 📫 How to reach me bautistacremona@gmail.com (Open To Work)!

 <!---
 Bcremona/Bcremona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.